joe-at-startupmedia/happac/README.md

 ```

 ### Scenario B
 In this method, happac agent checks are utilized in place of direct patroni `httpchk` healthchecks.
-Unlike Scenario A, when PGBouncer goes down on the patroni primary, all primary node connections in HAProxy would become unavalilable.
+Unlike Scenario A, when PGBouncer goes down on the patroni primary, all primary node connections in HAProxy would become unavailable.
 Communication between haproxy and patroni would still be disrupted resulting in failing read/write queries on port 5000.
 ```
 listen master
         bind 10.132.200.201:5000